True once this Component has been destroyed.

 Gets whether to vertically constrain the viewer!Camera position for first-person navigation.

-, this constrains viewer!Camera#eye to its current vertical position.
+When set true, this constrains viewer!Camera#eye to its current vertical position.

-Only applies when CameraControl#navMode is "firstPerson"
+Only applies when CameraControl#navMode is "firstPerson".

-Default is false
+Default is false.

-when Camera is vertically constrained.
+true when Camera is vertically constrained.

 Sets whether to vertically constrain the viewer!Camera position for first-person navigation.

-, this constrains viewer!Camera#eye to its current vertical position.
+When set true, this constrains viewer!Camera#eye to its current vertical position.

-Only applies when CameraControl#navMode is "firstPerson"
+Only applies when CameraControl#navMode is "firstPerson".

-Default is false
+Default is false.

-to vertically constrain the Camera.
+Set true to vertically constrain the Camera.

 Gets the dolly inertia factor.

-Default is 0
+Default is 0.

 The current dolly inertia factor.